lexkrstn/react-styled-modal/README.md

 </ModalProvider>
 ```

-Unless a `<Modal/>` is not nested in any `<ModalProvider/>` you can't keep open
+Unless `<Modal/>`s are not nested in any `<ModalProvider/>` you can't keep them
-multiple modals simultanuosly, but it's ok having modals unwrapped if they don't
+open simultanuosly, but it's ok having modals unwrapped if they don't use that
-use that feature.
+feature.

 ## TODO:
 - Investigate and minimize rerenderings.